JosVuninga10/simple_shell/README.md

 Simple shell project by Joseph and Aishah

 0. Betty would be proud
 #mandatory
-Write a beautiful code that passes the Betty checks
+-Write a beautiful code that passes the Betty checks

 GitHub repository: simple_shell